 Water mains and service lines throughout our distribution system are buried 5 feet or more underground in order to be below the frost line and prevent the water inside from freezing.
 At this depth, the weight of the soil above a pipe exerts a downward force of about 200 pounds for every foot of pipe.
-The pipes are constructed with materials designed to withstand this force.
+So pipes are constructed with materials designed to withstand this force.

-To a lesser extent, thermal contraction of pipe material plays a role.
+Thermal contraction of pipe can also play a role.
 Materials expand or contract when subjected to changes in temperature.
 Most materials expand when they are heated, and contract when they are cooled.
-The underground pipes, like the soil above, cool and contract in winter, which can lead to leaks and breaks.
+Underground pipes, like the soil above, cool and contract in winter, which can lead to leaks and breaks.

-The age and brittleness of pipe materials is also a contributing factor.
-The mains in Cleveland Water’s Low, First High and Second High East service areas are the oldest, some 120+ years old.
-Most of these pipes are made of cast iron.
-The mains in other Second High and Third High areas are mostly 50 to 60 years old.
-Mains installed or repaired after 1970 are usually made from stronger, more flexible ductile iron.
-Many of the older pipes in the Cleveland Water system are made of cast iron, which is slightly more brittle than ductile iron, which is stronger and more flexible.
-Given their age and material, cast iron pipes are also much older making them more susceptible to cracks and breaks.
+The age and construction material of pipes are also contributing factors.
+The water mains in our Low, First High, and Second High East service areas tend to be older and made from cast iron.
+Mains in our Second High West and Third High service areas are newer, around 50 to 60 years old, and therefore more likely to be made from ductile iron.
+Cast iron is slightly more brittle than ductile iron, which is stronger and more flexible.
+Given their age and material, cast iron pipes are more susceptible to cracks and breaks.